 Moreover, marketers know that engaged and valuable audiences are built from people who embrace marketing communications, and that’s why obtaining tracking consent from mobile app users is more important than ever.

-In this article, we are going to focus on all the crucial aspects of the Apple ATT prompt and how to design an effective pre-ATT prompt.
+In this article, we are going to focus on all the crucial aspects of the Apple ATT prompt and how to design an effective pre-ATT prompt for your app marketing efforts.
 Let’s get started.

 What is App Tracking Transparency?

 To restrict the amount of customer data app developers can share with other organizations, the ATT privacy framework was launched for all Apple devices following the release of iOS 14 (and implemented after iOS 14.5).
 As a result, the mobile ad industry has been greatly affected.

 Before ATT, all iPhone users immediately opted into this type of data monitoring (unless they explicitly opted out of using the Limit Ad Tracking setting).

 In that scenario, developers and marketers could gain access to user-level information and attribution via the IDFA, a distinctive iOS advertising identifier.

 With ATT tracking, however, app users must opt-in to data monitoring via a pop-up that the app shows.